 If you so choose, you can be accompanied by a support person of your choice to investigative meetings and disciplinary proceedings.
 This can be a friend, family member, or attorney.
 This person should not be someone who was a witness to the alleged event.
 This person will not be allowed to speak on your behalf, but can be present to support you through what may feel like a stressful process.

-Students who are accused of sexual violence may be subject to interim protective measures.
-This may include changes to academic, living, transportation, and campus working situations.
+Respondents who are accused of sexual harassment or sexual violence may be subject to interim measures.
+This could include changes to academic, living, transportation, and campus working situations.
 Any of these changes will be kept confidential to the extent that maintaining such confidentiality will not impair the University’s ability to implement, monitor, and enforce these measures.

-- “No Contact” Orders: A student who is alleged to have engaged in nonacademic misconduct may be prohibited from contacting members of the UWM community (including students, faculty, or staff) specified in the order.
-Violations of such orders may subject them to additional nonacademic misconduct charges.
+- “No Contact” Orders: A respondent who is alleged to have engaged in policy violations may be prohibited from contacting members of the UWM community (including students, faculty, or staff) specified in the order.
+Violations of such orders may subject them to additional sanctions or charges.

-- Restraining Orders: A restraining order is an official court order that prohibits the Respondent from contacting the individual who has issued the order.
-Violations of such orders may subject the violating party to additional charges within the courts, as well as to additional nonacademic misconduct charges.
+- Restraining Orders: A restraining order is an official court order that prohibits the Respondent from contacting the individual who has secured the order.
+Violations of such orders may subject the violating party to additional charges within the courts, as well as additional sanctions or charges at UWM.

 Information About Retaliation & Obstruction

-Students who are accused of sexual violence may not retaliate against the complainant and/or witnesses or obstruct the disciplinary investigation or proceedings.
-Retaliation and/or obstruction may subject them to additional nonacademic misconduct charges.
+Respondents who are accused of sexual harassment or sexual violence may not retaliate against the complainant or any witnesses, or obstruct the investigation.
+Acts of retaliation or obstruction may subject individuals to additional sanctions or charges.

-- Retaliation: Retaliation is any adverse action made as a result of an individual’s complaint about prohibited conduct as described in Chapter UWS 17.
+- Retaliation: Retaliation is any adverse action made as a result of an individual’s complaint about prohibited conduct.

-- Obstruction: Obstruction is any interference with the disciplinary investigation or proceedings.
-This includes any actions toward the complainant and/or witnesses that would influence their participation in this disciplinary process.
+- Obstruction: Obstruction is any interference with an investigation or related proceedings.
+This includes any actions toward the complainant or witnesses that could influence their participation in this process.
 This also includes tampering with any evidence.